MeveraStudios/Documentation/docs/Imperat/Value Resolver.md

 So if you want to add parameters to usages with custom types, you will need to create a value resolver for each custom type.

-then want to add a parameter of type `X` , you must create and register your own value  resolver that will be responsible of converting the (String) raw argument/input by the user , into a Group object instance (value) to be provided during execution.
+then want to add a parameter of type `X` , you must create and register your own value  resolver that will be responsible of converting the (String) raw argument/input by the user , into a object instance (value) to be provided during execution.

 ### Bukkit example: